-6. Commitments and Contingencies
+7. Commitments and Contingencies

 The Company from time to time is involved in various legal proceedings incidental to the conduct of its business, including claims by customers, landlords, employees or former employees.
 Once it becomes probable that the Company will incur costs in connection with a legal proceeding and such costs can be reasonably estimated, the Company establishes appropriate reserves.

 While legal proceedings are subject to uncertainties and the outcome of any such matter is not predictable, the Company is not aware of any legal proceedings pending or threatened against it that it expects to have a material adverse effect on its financial condition, results of operations or liquidity.

-7. Stock Repurchases
+8. Stock Repurchases

 The Company periodically repurchases shares of its common stock under board-authorized repurchase programs.
 Such repurchases may be made in the open market, through block trades or through other negotiated transactions.
-Share repurchases were as follows (in thousands, except per share data):
+There were no stock repurchases in the first half of 2024 or the first half of 2023.